JROChub/power_house/docs/book_of_power.md

 37. Offsite storage should include this manual for context.
 38. When verifying transcripts manually, check each line for formatting errors.
 39. Example: double-check there are no tab characters.
-40. Use script to detect trailing spaces; remove them before digest generation.
+40. Use a script to detect trailing spaces; remove them before digest generation.
 41. Understand that transcripts are not logs—they are proof artifacts.
 42. Do not mix general logging messages within transcript files.
 43. Use separate log for CLI output.